Blackhawk Network helps brands better serve their customers. Okta ensures those connections are secure.

 - Enable employees and external partners to maintain one set of highly effective login credentials, reducing both the risks associated with weak passwords, and the friction caused by password fatigue.

-- Allow IT to quickly process all the new people being brought onboard through the company’s M&A activities, providing a centralized, scalable platform and a comprehensive view of all users in the system.
+- Allow IT to quickly process all the new people being brought onboard through the company’s M&A activities, providing a centralised, scalable platform and a comprehensive view of all users in the system.

-Enhance the verification process so employees and partners can be securely authorized for access from anywhere in the world.
+- Enhance the verification process so employees and partners can be securely authorised for access from anywhere in the world.

 - Ensure Blackhawk Network and their stakeholders remain safe as customers and partners engage with the company’s B2B portals and enterprise applications.